hydraulic-software/conveyor/guidebook/docs/configs/inputs.md

 **`remap`** A list or multi-line string of remap rules.
 See below for details.
 If not specified the default is `[ ** ]` which means "copy everything to the same location" in the staging area.

+**`extract`** If true, the input is assumed to be an archive and extraction of the contents will occur to whatever the `to` destination path is.
+If false, the input won't be extracted.
+If not set then a heuristic is used: it will be extracted if the input is a zip or tarball, otherwise it won't be (i.e. file formats based on zip like JARs won't be extracted).

 ## Remap rules

 Remap rules allow you to selectively drop, rename or move files as they are being copied.
 They can be used both when using a directory as an input, and also when extracting a zip or tarball.